gluonhq/gluon-samples/README.md

 # Gluon Samples

-Java, JavaFX and Gluon Mobile samples to run with Java 11+, GraalVM and the Gluon Client plugin for [Maven](https://github.com/gluonhq/gluonfx-maven-plugin/).
+Java, JavaFX and Gluon Mobile samples to run with Java 11+, GraalVM and the GluonFX plugin for [Maven](https://github.com/gluonhq/gluonfx-maven-plugin/).

 The following platforms are currently supported: